RonnyA/ModernIdentity/docs/source/index.rst

   .. tip:: We are sorry to announce that we had to move the Deep Dive Webinar series 2 weeks.
 Deep Dive #2 will continue in Week 21
          (not Week 19 as planned) - Updated 30.04.2020 15:00

-  .. tip:: Not all the links for signing up for the the Deep Dive webinars are
-           available now.
-They will be added as soon as they are live.
-           Please come back later and check for updates.

 * **Deep Dive webinars**:
   :doc:`Overview <deep/overview>`